 All CCI locations are open and will continue to see patients.
 It is very important to protect the safety of all our patients, but particularly patients currently undergoing chemotherapy treatment.
-If possible, please only bring one guest and refrain from bringing small or school-aged children into the clinic.
-We strongly request that all patients and visitors wear masks into the clinic.
+Each patient is allowed to bring one guest to the exam room and treatment area.
+All guests must be over the age of 13.
+Masks are required when entering the building.
 If a patient or their guest has been in contact with anyone recently exposed with a confirmed case of COVID-19, then please call our office before coming to your scheduled appointment.
 If you have a fever >100.4, a NEW onset of difficulty breathing, or a NEW onset of a cough, please call our office prior to your appointment.
 If you do not have a scheduled appointment, we ask that you contact your primary care provider.
 We know this is a stressful time for everyone.
 We are working diligently to keep our patients and employees healthy.
 We will continue to monitor the situation and let you know of any changes.
 Please remember to wash your hands frequently and practice safe social distancing!

 Clearview Cancer Institute recommends that our patients receive the COVID-19 vaccine when it becomes available.
 Combined with continued use of masks, regular handwashing and physical distancing, the vaccine provides the best protection from COVID-19.